 - "conserve and enhance opportunities to view and interpret the line and its associated features as local and regional landmarks in the Yorkshire Dales scenery."

-The SCRCA Project Team would like to help turn these proposals into a reality for the full length of the conservation area.
+One of the objectives of the SCRCA Project is to help turn these proposals into a reality for the full length of the conservation area.

 Evaluating structures under threat of alteration or demolition / removal